freezer333/web-foundations/web-foundations/src/js/jsintro.md

 # Language Foundations
-We are now going to a take a detour *away* from talking about web development.
-We are going to start looking at JavaScript, as a fundamental programming language.
+We are now going to a take a detour *away* from talking about web development and start looking at JavaScript as a fundamental programming language.
 We will examine the syntax, runtime, and design features of the language - just as you likely did when you learned your first programming languages - maybe Python, Java, or C++.
 We will cover the foundational aspects of programming in JavaScript without discussing how the language connects to web development specifically just yet - although we will start out with a brief history.
 Of course, JavaScript is inescapably linked to web development, but it's important to remember that it is *actually just a general purpose programming language*!

 ## How we go here
 JavaScript, often abbreviated as JS, has a rich and evolving history that began in the mid-1990s.
 It was created by Brendan Eich while working at Netscape Communications Corporation.
 In 1995, Eich was tasked with developing a lightweight scripting language to enable interactive web pages.
 The result was Mocha, which later became known as LiveScript.
 However, just before its official launch, Netscape rebranded it to JavaScript, partly as a marketing strategy to leverage the growing popularity of the Java programming language, even though the two languages are fundamentally different.

 The first official release of JavaScript was in December 1995 with Netscape Navigator 3.0.
 This version introduced basic scripting capabilities, allowing developers to manipulate HTML elements and respond to user events.
 The language's initial focus was on client-side scripting, enabling dynamic content without the need for full-page reloads.
 The language's data *was the website* being rendered, and the code you wrote manipulated the structure (the HTML).
 In many ways, you can think of JavaScript originally as a programming language designed to allow you to modify HTML being rendered by the browser.
-As the web exploted, JavaScript quickly gained traction, becoming a standard component of web development.
+As the web exploded, JavaScript quickly gained traction, becoming a standard component of web development.

 In 1996, Microsoft introduced its own version of JavaScript, called JScript, which led to compatibility issues across different browsers.
 To address this, the European Computer Manufacturers Association (ECMA) standardized the language under the name ECMAScript in 1997.
 The first edition, ECMAScript 1 (ES1), laid the groundwork for a more uniform scripting environment across browsers, promoting greater interoperability.

 Over the years, JavaScript evolved significantly.
 ECMAScript 3 (ES3), released in 1999, introduced crucial features such as regular expressions, try/catch error handling, and better string manipulation.
 However, after ES3, progress slowed down for several years, largely due to the dominance of Internet Explorer and a lack of focus on web standards.
 For a long period of time, JavaScript was plagued by the incompatabilities between various web browser's *implementation* of it's features.
 This was particularly problematic when working with more advanced aspects of web development, like AJAX.

 In 2009, the release of ECMAScript 5 (ES5) marked a significant milestone, introducing features like strict mode and JSON support, further solidifying JavaScript’s capabilities.
 Then, in 2015, ECMAScript 6 (ES6), also known as ECMAScript 2015, was released, bringing major enhancements such as arrow functions, classes, and template literals.
 This version shifted JavaScript into a more modern programming language, enabling developers to write cleaner and more maintainable code.
 As we will discuss below, the advancements in the language itself occured in tandem with significant advancements inthe *performance* of JavaScript runtimes.

-From 2008-2015, there was a virtual circle of improvements in the language, it's performance, and it's impact.
+It's fair to say that from 2008-2015, there was a virtuous circle of improvements in the language, it's performance, and it's impact.

 ## Node.js - JavaScript without the web browser
 JavaScript evolved as a language strictly within the context of the *web browser*.
-The langauge did not have **true** I/O - for most of it's history JavaScript had no concept of writing to the console, writing to files, reading data from your hard drive, etc.  This is for good reason of course, it was assumed that JavaScript code, by definition, was code running on the *end users's* computer, inside a browser, as a result of visiting a web page.  **No one wanted JavaScript** to be able to interact with their machine - because it was inherently untrusted code downloaded from a web server!
+The langauge did not have **true** I/O - for most of it's history JavaScript had no concept of writing to the console, writing to files, reading data from your hard drive, etc.  This is for good reason of course, it was assumed that JavaScript code, by definition, was code running on the *end users's* computer, inside a browser, as a result of visiting a web page.  **No one wanted JavaScript** to be able to interact with their machine - it was untrusted code downloaded from a web server!

 All that changed in 2009.
 Before you get worried, it's not that the obvious security concerns about having a web page's JavaScript interact directly with your computer are now ignored, it's just that we no longer think of JavaScript code *only* within the context of a web browser.